Kaden models: Trucks, tractors and military

 A series of relatively newer Tatra trucks was offered in the 1980s and 1990s in plastic by Kaden, as were real Czech and Slovak production Zetor tractors which were often sold with hay trailers, with the tractor sometimes motorized with a simple remote control.
 Some of the trucks offered were delightful choices for miniature reproduction like the Tatra 815 in Paris-Dakar rally form or detailed diecast 815 dump truck with working suspension, tipping bed, tilting cabin, and two sets of steering wheels.
 Another 815 was a foam sprayer fire truck and another a "Kaden African Expedition" truck with trailer.

 Pressed tin KOVAP Hanomag R 40 tractor.

-Probably the most compelling Kaden Tatra 815 was the GTC ("Grand Touring Caravan") which in 1987, (while Czechoslovakia was still Communist) was driven by a crew over 200,000 kilometers across six continents and through sixty-seven countries.
-The huge Tatra was colorfully decorated in "Tatra Around the World" paint and had large windows on the front and sides of the box.
-The pressed tin miniature faithfully replicated the real truck, with window tampos, accurate colors and the many sponsors on the sides of the truck.
+The Kaden Tatra 815 was the GTC ("Grand Touring Caravan") which in 1987, (while Czechoslovakia was still Communist) was driven by a crew over 200,000 kilometers across six continents and through sixty-seven countries.
+The Tatra was decorated in "Tatra Around the World" paint and had large windows on the front and sides of the box.
+The pressed tin miniature replicated the real truck, with window tampos, accurate colors and sponsors on the sides of the truck.
 This same 'big box' Tatra was also done as a large ambulance.
-One Tatra website also displayed an equally startling 815 – a Tatra car carrier handsomely filled with three non-Kaden T600 1938 Tatraplans.
+One Tatra website also displayed a 815 – a Tatra car carrier filled with three non-Kaden T600 1938 Tatraplans.

-Most later trucks, however were either diecast zamac or, more commonly, pressed tin.
+Most later trucks were either diecast zamac or, more commonly, pressed tin.
 The factory usually kept the scale to 1:43 or 1:48, so the trucks take up more space than the cars in the same scale.
-Nevertheless, some vehicles were also offered in 1:24 scale and many were made in pressed steel, including a World War II half-track, a Jeep, and a Nazi Kubelwagen.
-Now here, when 'pressed steel' is mentioned, it is not like rather crudely done early Tonka or Buddy L products.
+Some vehicles were also offered in 1:24 scale and many were made in pressed steel, including a World War II half-track, a Jeep, and a Nazi Kubelwagen.
+When 'pressed steel' is mentioned, it is not like rather crudely done early Tonka or Buddy L products.
 Kaden finely crafted metal pieces in an exacting and precise way resulting in a very professional look.
 Today, like with its cars, Kaden makes most of its trucks in diecast zamac.
-For example its Tatra T-815 military materials carrier is finely done in diecast and selling for U.S. $100.00 or more.
+For example, its Tatra T-815 military materials carrier is finely done in diecast.